bigwiv/Biopython-cn/chr9.rst

 names <http://eutils.ncbi.nlm.nih.gov/corehtml/query/static/entrezlinks.html>`__,
 describing how different databases can be cross referenced.

-9.8??EGQuery: Global Query - counts for search terms
+9.8  EGQuery: Global Query - counts for search terms
 ----------------------------------------------------

 EGQuery provides counts for a search term in each of the Entrez